Sunday, December 17, 3-5pm

 Join us for a talk with artists Stephanie Cardon, Lisa Kellner, Loretta Park and Emilie Stark-Menneg discussing their work in the exhibition Materiality | The Matter of Matter.
 Stay after the talk for further conversation and refreshments.

-Stephanie Cardon’s current work combines and contrasts materials and colors that commonly belong to the realm of construction and infrastructure; concrete, wire or debris-netting mix with stereotypically feminine materials, such as chiffon.
+Stephanie Cardon (Cushing, ME + Roslindale, MA) combines and contrasts materials and colors in her work that commonly belong to the realm of construction and infrastructure; concrete, wire or debris-netting mix with stereotypically feminine materials, such as chiffon.
 Each work is an exercise in building power and resilience through the repetition of fundamentally practical and humble gestures such as sewing, pouring concrete, or crocheting nets.
 Through the repetition of line, volume, shape and action, these pieces speak to the acquisition of techniques and skills.
 In their color and scale, they are efforts in loudness or amplification—attitudes the artist finds uncomfortable but necessary in times of urgency.

 Emilie Stark-Menneg’s paintings, sculptures, videos and performances are about energy and transformation, about the divine, goofy and ineffable crashing together in a kind of tropical dance party gone haywire.
-She is constantly experimenting with mediums, watching them run, ooze and misbehave.
+Stark-Menneg (Brunswick, ME) is constantly experimenting with mediums, watching them run, ooze and misbehave.
 Dealing with unpredictable materials is akin to dealing with slippery or undetermined subjects and narratives; she is always fascinated by how paintings evolve.